Super Easy Passion Fruit Butter Recipe

 They are very fast growing and can produce fruit quickly and for many weeks at a time.
 Plus who doesn’t love a fresh tomato ripened on the vine!

 These are a little unsung hero of the garden world.
-In the right conditions a lettuce can grow from seed to feed (time to eat it) in 3-4 weeks!
-That’s great for kids to see them growing by the day and you’ll love having some fresh lettuce leaves to use in your salad or on your sandwiches.
+In the right conditions, a lettuce can grow from seed to feed (time to eat it) in 3-4 weeks!
+These are great plants for kids to see them growing by the day and you’ll love having some fresh lettuce leaves to use in your salad or on your sandwiches.

 If your kids haven’t developed a taste for mushrooms yet this will work a treat!
 Mushrooms grow really fast and are a totally delicious addition to your vegetable selection.
 You can buy a mushroom growing kit from the hardware shop and all you need to do is water and watch them grow!